St Andrew's Church, Kyiv: Later restoration work

-In 1815, a strong storm tore off the church's cupolas.
-After the storm, the church was in need of a full restoration.
-In the next year, architect Andrey Melensky made a plan of the building's façade and sent them for consideration to Saint Petersburg.
+In 1815, a storm tore off the church's cupolas, which resulted in the need for a full restoration.
+The following year, the Moscow architect Andrey Melensky made plans of the building's façade and sent them for consideration to Saint Petersburg.
 In 1825–1828, the church was restored, based on Melensky's plans.
-The red mission tiles was replaced by metal, resulting in the fact that the cupolas lost some decor and changed their form.
+The red mission tiles was replaced by metal ones, which caused the form of the cupolas to be altered and some of the decor to be lost.

-From 1917 to 1953, a series of renovations were conducted on the foundations of the church.
-In addition, the renovation of the church's façade, interior, and decor was also conducted.
-From the time of the church's opening until 1932, when the church was closed for worship, regular services were held.
+From 1917 to 1953, work was done on the foundations of the church and the façade, interior, and decor was renovated.
+St Andrew's remained open for regular worship until 1932, when it was closed by the authorities.

+During the early 1960s, Rastrelli's original plans of the Baroque cupolas were discovered in Vienna.
+In 1970, the St. Sophia Museum requested photocopies of the originals from the Albertina Museum in Vienna.
+A team led by the architect V. Korneyeva used Rastrelli's drawings to restore the church's domes in 1978.
+In 1987, the church was included into the National Conservation area "Saint Sophia of Kyiv."

+In 2015 St Andrew's was closed in order for major restoration work to take place. the During the restoration, the interior was redecorated, and icons and the iconostasis were repaired.
+In addition, repairmen replaced engineering networks, implemented new lighting, heating, and air supply systems, and replaced the windows.

+Other uses during the 20th century

 In 1935, the St. Andrew's Church was included into the Historical and Cultural Conservation "All-Ukraine Museum Area."
 For some time after 1939, Saint Sophia Anti-religious Museum was located within the premises of the church.
 During World War II, regular church services were restored, only to be closed down again in 1961.
 Since then, the church's stylobate was rented to different organizations up until 1992, when the stylobate was occupied by the Seminary of the Ukrainian Orthodox Church of the Kyivan Patriarchate.
 On January 10, 1968, the church was included into the State Architectural and Historical Conservation area "Saint Sophia Museum."
 On September 10 of the same year, the church was opened as a historical and architectural museum.

-During the early 1960s, original plans of Rastrelli's baroque cupolas were uncovered in Vienna, Austria.
-In 1970, the St. Sophia Museum requested photocopies of the originals from the Albertina Museum located in Vienna.
-In 1978, restorers headed by architect V. Korneyeva restored the church's domes based on drawings by Bartolomeo Rastrelli.
-In 1987, the church was included into the National Conservation area "Saint Sophia of Kyiv."
+Return to use as a church

 In 2008, the church was handed over to the Ukrainian Autocephalous Orthodox Church.
 In October 2018, the church was by law gifted to the Ecumenical Patriarchate of Constantinople as a stauropegion.
 On 21 August 2021, the Ecumenical Patriarch Bartholomew, on a visit to Ukraine by the invitation of Ukrainian president Volodymyr Zelensky, presided at the Vespers in the Stavropegion.